KMP Tennis Ltd. © Registered in England No: 04894991

 Use of Photographic Filming Equipment at Sport Events:

-Photography Consent form for Dulwich Tennis Club/KMP Tennis Academy
+Photography Consent form for Edward Alleyn Tennis Club/KMP Tennis Academy

 For use of Photographs, Film or Video Recordings of Children or Adults

-We Dulwich tennis club are committed to the protection of children and adults involved in sport.
+We at Edward Alleyn Tennis Club are committed to the protection of children and adults involved in sport.

 In accordance with standard Child and Adults Protection Policy and Procedures we will not permit photographs, film, video or other images of children (under the age of 18) or adults to be taken or used without the consent of the child/adult and where appropriate their parents/guardians or carers.

-We Dulwich Tennis Club will take all reasonable measures to ensure these images are used solely for the purposes for which they are intended.
-If you become aware these images are being used inappropriately you should inform Kerstin Polster immediately.
+We at Edward Alleyn Tennis Club will take all reasonable measures to ensure these images are used solely for the purposes for which they are intended.
+If you become aware these images are being used inappropriately you should inform Jason Liasides immediately.

 Activity: TENNIS COACHING

-We Dulwich Tennis Club are committed to providing a safe environment for children/young
+We at Edward Alleyn Tennis Club are committed to providing a safe environment for

-people under the age of 18 and adults to participate in sport.
-Essential to this
+children/young people under the age of 18 and adults to participate in sport.
+Essential

 people from the inappropriate use of photographic images.